 But (and it’s a big but), how does a search system know what to look for?
-Hammond’s syndrome, Anton Vogt syndrome, Athetosis – all terms referring to the same condition yet a computer will not be able to determine this without some help.
+Hammond’s syndrome, Anton Vogt syndrome, Athetosis are all terms referring to the same condition – yet a computer will not be able to determine this without some help.
 Try searching for these in your web browser, do you get the same results?
 No?

-Here lies the role of semantics to bring clarity to synonymous data.
+The role of semantics to bring clarity to synonymous data.

 Semantics are at the heart of what we do at SciBite.
 We offer a collection of over 85 scientific vocabularies covering a diverse range of topics across the Biopharmaceutical R&D process (Genes, Adverse Events, Pathology, Indications etc.).
 Each vocabulary contains a list of terms (we call them entities) and their various synonyms, which, enable searching to become more scientifically aware and ultimately simplifying the experience for the end user – nobody wants a system more complicated than it needs to be right?

-So you’re now sold on the power of Semantic enrichment.
+So you’re now sold on the power of semantic enrichment.
 The next step is to ensure that these vocabularies are both exhaustive and well maintained, as what is the value if they are out of date?